Penchant by Hunter Hammersen

 Restraint was never my strong suit!

 And speaking of my scandalous lack of restraint, these hats are especially well suited to further adornment.
-When I was done knitting, I used duplicate stitch to doodle all over mine (you’ll see that in two of the pictures here).
-If you want to know more about duplicate stitch in general, or what I did to these hats in particular, head to patreon for more information.
+When I was done knitting, I used duplicate stitch to doodle all over mine (you’ll see that in some of the pictures).
+If you happen to find yourself wanting to do the same, check out the Penchant Expansion Pack ebook, which includes this hat pattern, explores duplicate stitch in general, and covers six options for adorning these hats in particular.

 General information